piotr-roslaniec/ethberlin-2024/README.md

 - [x] Benchmark the overhead of running Synedrion in an enclave
 - [ ] Producing a quote and a report for specific user data
 - [ ] Configure remote attestation using DCAP
-- [ ] Using the quote and report to prove origin of a secret share for Synedrion participant
+- [ ] Using the quote and report to prove the origin of a secret share for Synedrion participant
 - [ ] Running Synedrion end-to-end in a multi-participant setup
 - [ ] (Optional) Run & terminate TLS communication in the enclave

 # "Benchmarks"

-In enclave (SGX=1):   2.486434s
+- In enclave (SGX=1):   2.486434s
-In simulated enclave: 2.033924s
+- In simulated enclave: 2.033924s

-TODO: Benchmark Synedrion steps seperately
+TODO: Benchmark Synedrion steps separately

 # References